Small Pantry Organization Ideas

 Labels are your best friend.
 Don’t forget it.

-Tip #4: Take the time to decant
+Tip #4: Take the Time to Decant (Some Things)

 I don’t think a pantry organization project necessarily needs to be anything fancy.
 But, I do think it’s worth taking the time to decant (some of) your food from the container it comes in into a clear plastic (labeled) container.